COVID Vaccine Updates for 2025: what’s new, who can get one, and how to avoid the runaround

 Why getting a shot may feel harder this Fall

-1. Pharmacies follow the FDA label.
+1. Confusion about labeling and guidelines.
+Pharmacies generally follow the FDA label.
 Many stores are vaccinating 65+ and younger people who are high-risk.
 If you’re under 65 without a listed condition, they may ask for a prescription or say they can’t do it.
+So far in Texas prescriptions are not required, but you may be asked to attest to having a high-risk condition if you don’t have a prescription.

 How to get your shot with less hassle